Fate or Choice

 “No. No. I really did have a back problem.
-I wanted to say thank you and was searching for you, but you weren’t there when I came back.”
+I wanted to say thank you and searched for you, but you weren’t there when I returned.”

 “For real?”
 Kiyro looked at him skeptically.

 “Yes.
 I didn’t mean to leave so abruptly.
-I’m sorry and thank you.”
+I’m sorry, and thank you.”
 The old man bowed.
-He came forward and shook his hands, leaving behind a something in his hands.
+He came forward and shook his hands, leaving behind something in his hands.
 “You are the seeded child.
 I’m glad that she picked you.”

 “Seeded child?
 Excuse me?”

 “Don’t worry.
-You’ll know later on, but before that.
-I suggest you to throw that stone in a river.”
-The old man pointed towards Kiyro’s pocket.
-Kiyro stared at him baffled at how the old man knew.
-Rummaging it out, he showed him the stone that he had stolen from the masked man and handed it to him.
+You’ll know later on but before that.
+I suggest you throw that stone in a river.”
+The old man pointed toward Kiyro’s pocket.
+Kiyro stared at him, baffled at how the old man knew.
+Then, rummaging it out, he showed him the stone he had stolen from the masked man and handed it to him.

-“No. No. I will not touch it, for the few who have the ability to touch it and not be contaminated by its evil presence,are people like you.”
+“No. No. I will not touch it, for the few who can touch it and not be contaminated by its evil presence are people like you.”
 The old man pushed the stone towards Kiyro and folded it in Kiyro’s hands.